data-mechanics/course-2016-fal-proj/cyung20_kwleung/README.md

 For our project, we will be looking at Crime Incident Reports, as released by the City of Boston, and linking them to various other datasets to see if we can determine how safe areas might be based on the businesses, public services, etc. that encompass these areas.
 This may be used by anyone to estimate how safe they may be wherever they are, provided they are near one of the variables we analyze.
 In particular, we will be looking at the following datasets: Crime Incident Reports (made between August 2015 to now); businesses that have a liquor license; locations of streetlights; MBTA T Stop Locations; and the locations of all Boston Police District Stations.

-Below are the following techniques we have implemented in order to further address our problem:
+Below are the following techniques we have implemented in order to further address our problem for Project 2:

 1) Our implementation of constraint satisfaction takes a select number of offenses (from the crime incident reports dataset) and counts how many have been reported within 100 meters of all the liquor stores from the liquor license dataset.
 We will also analyze how frequent these offenses occur during the weekdays (ie. Monday, Tuesday, Wednesday, and Thursday) compared to during the weekends (Friday, Saturday, and Sunday) - with Friday being grouped into the weekend because people typically have no obligations the next day so they are more free.
 This will ultimately help give us an idea of what crimes are most frequent around liquor stores (more will be added and analyzed later) and if it's more dangerous around liquor stores during the weekday or during the weekend.